Lincoln National Corporation: Jefferson-Pilot acquisition

 Though billed as a merger of equals, the merged company carries the LNC name, operates from the LNC offices, with current LNC stockholders holding 61% of the stock, and current LNC directors controlling the new board.
 The insurance division is based in Greensboro, North Carolina.

+Liberty Mutual Acquisition

+On January 19, 2018, Lincoln Financial Group announced that it entered into a definitive agreement to acquire Liberty Life Assurance Company of Boston from Liberty Mutual Insurance Group.
+Upon completion of the transaction, Lincoln Financial retained Liberty’s Group Benefits business and reinsured Liberty’s Individual Life and Annuity business to Protective Life Insurance Company.

 Recent activity

 Lincoln purchased Newton County Loan and Savings in order to restructure as a bank holding company and qualify for Troubled Asset Relief Program (TARP) funding.

 In January 2009, Lincoln sold its Delaware Investments subsidiary to Macquarie Group.
 Delaware Investments was integrated into Macquarie's global asset management arm, Macquarie Funds Group effective January 5, 2010.

+In December 2023, Lincoln sold its wealth management unit to Osaic for an undisclosed amount.